BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 # Advanced Settings Only

 ### Ball Speed

+This setting allows you to control the number of seconds between each ball drawing and consequently the games Pace/speed.

+The recommended value for Tournaments  are 3000 and 7000 for ball and draw delay respectively.

+The recommended value for Instant games  are 2250 and 5000 for ball and draw delay respectively.

+> **Use Case:** For an ultra faced paced game combine very fast Ball and Draw Delays (1500/5000) with very small number ranges (Pick 3/10) to product a quick, instant satisfaction game.
+{.is-success}

 ### Draw Speed

 ### Game Narrator

+The game narrator which calls out the numbers as they appear.

+Male and Female version with an English accent are currently available.

+*Custom narrators can be added upon request.*

 ### Client Sort Order

 FOR LOTTORACE TOURNAMENTS ONLY